 Which third-party service providers process my personal data?

-“Third parties” include third-party service providers and other entities within our group, members of ETL Global and Allinial Global.
+“Third parties” include third-party service providers and other entities within our group, members of ETL Global.
 The following activities are carried out by third-party service providers: accounting, tax and company secretarial services, IT and cloud services, professional advisory services, administration services, marketing services and banking services.

 All of our third-party service providers are required to take commercially reasonable and appropriate security measures to protect your personal data.
 We only permit our third-party service providers to process your personal data for specified purposes and in accordance with our instructions.

 We may share your personal data with other third parties, for example in the context of the possible sale or restructuring of our business.
 We may also need to share your personal data with a regulator or to otherwise comply with the law.